scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 5.)
 Describe the functionality and operation of a SIP proxy server and also the other types of SIP servers that would be used in a network to support VoIP.
 Try to be clear and specific in your answer about the functionality of each server since current real-world product implementations combine a lot of the functionality into a single box.

+Think of the SIP trapezoid!
+Think of the similarities between SIP PRoxies and MTAs!
+Important to mention the three phases of the call!
+Important to mention that the media transfer phase is end-to-end!!!!!!

 #### 6.)
 Assume that you have recently implemented a Layer 2 switching environment in your network that uses OpenFlow.
 Assume that a packet enters the switch and a lookup is done in the flow tables in the switch, but no match is found.
 Describe the most common options for handling this packet.
 (Note: review the OpenFlow Switch Specification and the textbook for information on packet processing in OpenFlow switches.)